Unemployment Insurance Tax (FUTA/SUTA): Arkansas

 Authors: E. B. Chiles, IV, Cameron C. McCree and Amber Davis-Tanner, Quattlebaum, Grooms, Tull & Burrow PLLC

-- In Arkansas, the existence of an employment relationship is determined using the AB or AC Test.
+- In Arkansas, the existence of an employment relationship is determined using the IRS's 20-Factor Test.
 For state unemployment insurance (SUI) purposes, taxable wages include all compensation an employer pays to a covered employee, excluding certain types of payments.
-See AB or AC Test; SUI Taxable Wages.
+See IRS 20-Factor Test; SUI Taxable Wages.

 - Employers are assigned a SUI tax rate by the Arkansas Department of Workforce Services (DWS) based on the level of their UI experience.
 Arkansas determines employers' experience rates using the reserve ratio method.
 See Contribution Rates and Experience Rating.